vectra-ai-research/derf/docs/user-guide/execution-user-permissions.md

 Both User 01 and 02 are members of the `derf-execution-users` group, allowing them to perform all the same attack techniques outlined in the DeRF.

 ### DeRF Execution User Policy Assignments
-Every attack technique responsible for creating a policy containing the permissions needed to execute the attack and assigning it to the  `derf-execution-users` group.
+Every attack technique is responsible for creating a policy containing the permissions needed to execute the attack and assigning it to the  `derf-execution-users` group.
 The policy and group assignments are found in the `iam-permissions.tf` file within every attack technique module.

 ### DeRF Execution User Policy Assignments